Shaunna O'Connell: Political career

 O'Connell launched her first state representative campaign against incumbent Democratic state representative James Fagan in June 2009, citing comments Fagan made in 2008 during a debate on a child sexual assault bill as her inspiration to run.
 She defeated Fagan in the 2010 general election by 44 votes on election day, prompting a recount.
 She held on in the recount, with her margin of victory narrowing by only 13 votes and winning by 31 votes.

 O'Connell won re-election in 2012, 2014, 2016, and 2018, facing a Democratic opponent in each election.
 In 2019, O'Connell ran for Mayor of Taunton and won, becoming the 50th mayor and first female mayor in Taunton's history.
-She faced controversy at the start of her mayoral campaign, with CommonWealth Magazine reporting that Massachusetts Lieutenant Governor Karyn Polito had given O'Connell notice that incumbent Taunton Mayor Thomas Hoye would not run for re-election.
+She won re-election in 2022 and 2025.
+The 2025 race was highly contested by democrat Estelle Borges, who came to within a point of defeating her and was leading for most of the night.
+In fact, a media outlet called the race for Borges, before late votes swung it back into O’Connells’ favor, She faced controversy at the start of her mayoral campaign, with CommonWealth Magazine reporting that Massachusetts Lieutenant Governor Karyn Polito had given O'Connell notice that incumbent Taunton Mayor Thomas Hoye would not run for re-election.